zowe/docs-site/docs/user-guide/systemrequirements-zosmf.md

 ## Configuration of z/OSMF to properly work with API ML

 There is an issue observed in z/OSMF which leads to a stuck JSON web token(JWT).
-It manifests as /zosmf/services/authenticate endpoint issuing a JWT with success RC that is not valid for API calls, resulting in 401 response status code.
+It manifests as the endpoint `/zosmf/services/authenticate` issuing a JWT with success RC that is not valid for API calls, resulting in 401 response status code.
 This is a persistent condition.
-To get the token unstuck, a logout has to be performed with the LTPA token from the login request.
+To get the token unstuck, perform a logout with the LTPA token from the login request.
 This causes logins to start serving unique JWTs again.
-Until this will be properly fixed in z/OSMF, we are proposing a possible temporary workaround.
-You can update z/OSMF configuration with `allowBasicAuthLookup="false"`.
-After applying this change, each authentication call will result in generating a new JWT.
+Until this issue is properly fixed in z/OSMF, we propose a possible temporary workaround.
+Update z/OSMF configuration with `allowBasicAuthLookup="false"`.
+After applying this change, each authentication call results in generating a new JWT.